PhilTheGM/DeathwatchAndAscension/characterCreation/AttachedOperatives.md

 ### Inquisition Specialities:

 #### Desperado
+As a desperado you can blend with the croud in a way that would be imposible for a Space Marine under any circumstances.
+He has the connections to get information that would be obscured to others, and the skill to win any bar room shoot out.

 * +5 BS or Ag
 * You Gain Peer(Underworld, Any 1), Pistol Weapon Training(bolt)
-* Pick 6 of the following: Ambidextrous, Basic Weapon Training(bolt or flame), Double Tap, Face in the Crowd, Pistol Weapon Training(plasma or flame), * Two Weapon Wielder(Ballistic), Sprint, Good Reputation(Underworld), Disguise, Dodge +10, Security +10, Slight of Hand +10
+* Pick 7 of the following: Ambidextrous, Basic Weapon Training(bolt or flame), Double Tap, Face in the Crowd, Pistol Weapon Training(plasma or flame), * Two Weapon Wielder(Ballistic), Sprint, Good Reputation(Underworld), Quick Draw, Disguise, Dodge +10, Security +10, Slight of Hand +10
 * Once per round you can fire a pistol as a standard attack as part of your move action.
 * You may spend a fate point to automatically succeed on a Concelement, Disguise, Dodge, Security, Silent move, or Slight of hand roll.
 This can be done before or after the roll.
 In the case of dodge, this does not take your reaction for the turn.
 * Equipment: